Michael Zürn (editor)

 As a former student assistant in the Global Governance unit at the WZB, I supported the scientific work of the senior research fellows.
-I received a BA in Social and Political Sciences from Humboldt University of Berlin and will continue my studies in the MA of International Affairs at Hertie School of Governance.
+I received a BA in Social and Political Sciences from Humboldt University of Berlin and am currently continuing my studies in the MA of International Affairs at Hertie School of Governance.
 I am particularly interested in International Relations Theory, European Integration, and Security Studies.
 I have always been a keen follower of British football, but after my internship at the German embassy in London, I have grown to be an interested observer of British politics as well.
 Whether it is harder to follow the Brexit negotiations than to support Arsenal FC nowadays is a question I am currently seeking an answer to.
 Well, the night is darkest just before the dawn.

 I am a political scientist dancing around the intersection of EU studies, international relations and comparative politics.
 Besides decision-making in the European Commission, I am particularly interested in the societal politicization of institutions beyond the nation state.
 My work aims to combine solid theory with (hopefully) innovative empirical analysis.
 Luckily, this often involves the more immediate gratifications of a little programming and quantitative text analysis.
 If that sounds boring, get me talking on cycling or rap music.